 Codes and Frequencies

-For all persons (or persons covered by some kind of health care plan for 1997-1999), HINDIAN reports whether the respondent had Indian Health Insurance coverage at the time of the interview.
+For sample adults and sample children (and, prior to 2019, all persons) (or persons covered by some kind of health care plan for 1997-1999), HINDIAN reports whether the respondent had Indian Health Insurance coverage at the time of the interview.
 The Indian Health Service (IHS) provides medical assistance to eligible American Indians at IHS facilities and helps pay the cost of selected health care services from other facilities.
 The Field Representative's Manual for 1997 forward defined the Indian Health Service as "the Federal health care program for Native Americans."

 Persons with only Indian Health Service coverage are considered to be uninsured, and included in the frequencies in the variable HINOTCOVE.